Crassula capitella subsp. sessilicymula (Mogg) Toelken

-Crassula capitella subsp. sessilicymula is a succulent plant with a woody base, lance-shaped leaves, and inflorescences branched from the base.
+Crassula capitella subsp. sessilicymula is a succulent plant with a woody base and rosettes of lance-shaped leaves.
 It grows up to 16 inches (40 cm) tall.
-Leaves are finely papillate, tending to become glabrous, with ciliate margins and pointed or not pointed tip.
+Leaves are finely papillate, tending to become glabrous, with ciliate margins and a pointed or not pointed tip.
 They are up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
-The tiny white flowers appear from mid-summer to fall.
+The tiny white flowers appear arranged in a spike-like thyrse branched from the base from mid-summer to fall.

 The subspecific epithet "sessilicymula (ses-ee-lee-SY-muh-luh)" means "sprouts attached to the base" and refers to the inflorescences, which are usually branched from the base.
 It is a compound of two Latin words, the adjective "sessilis," meaning "attached directly by the base" or "not having an intervening stalk," and the noun "cymula," meaning "shoot" or "sprout."

 How to Grow and Care for Crassula capitella subsp. sessilicymula

 Light: C. capitella subsp. sessilicymula prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 A place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.